 C. Fifteen term hours in unrestricted electives.
 Those seeking ordination as deacon in the United Methodist Church will also need to take Worship (three term hours), United Methodist Studies (six term hours) and Evangelism (three term hours), leaving three term hours unrestricted.

 III.
-Twenty-seven term hours in urban ministry track requirements:
+Twenty-seven term hours in urban ministry concentration requirements:

 A. Three term hours in ST 6302 Interpretation of the Christian Message II.